-Funding from the Maudsley Charity and South London and Maudsley NHS Foundation Trust (SLaM) supports volunteering services across the trust’s many different sites in South and South East London.
+Funding from the Maudsley Charity and South London and Maudsley NHS Foundation Trust (SLaM) supports volunteering services across the trust’s many different sites in South and South East London by supporting training and administration.

 More than 1,500 volunteers have given their time

-Volunteers help to add value to the services provided by staff and often bring new skills and experience to services, helping to engage service users in becoming active in their recovery.
+Volunteers help to add value to the services provided by staff and often bring new skills and experience, helping to engage service users in becoming active in their recovery.

 Through this scheme, Natashia runs a Saturday walking group for inpatients from Claire Ward at Lewisham Hospital’s Ladywell Unit.